-As discussed in Note 2 to the financial statements, Make-A-Wish Foundation® of Oregon adopted a new accounting principle during the year ended August 31, 2019: Accounting Standards Update (ASU) 2016-14, Not-for-Profit Entities (Topic 958) - Presentation of Financial Statements of Not-for-Profit Entities.
-Make-A-Wish Foundation® of Oregon also changed an accounting policy with the elimination of the pending wish liability from the Foundation's statement of financial position.
+As discussed in Note 2 to the financial statements, the Make-A-Wish Foundation® of the Mid-South adopted a new accounting principle during the year ended August 31, 2019: Accounting Standards Update (ASU) 2016-14, Not-for-Profit Entities (Topic 958) - Presentation of Financial Statement of Not-for-Profit Entities.
+The Make-A-Wish Foundation® of the Mid-South also adopted a change in accounting policy with the elimination of the pending wish liability from the Foundation's statement of financial position.
 Our opinion is not modified with respect to these matters.